Why every piece of gym software should have an API

 That’s not all, either.
 Thanks to API technology, which makes data totally free to move, it’s now also possible to seamlessly send results back to the original application.

-For example, let’s say we use a club membership software API to extract member data and send it into an application like AI gym software Keepme.
+For example, let’s say we use a club membership software API to extract member data and send it to an application like AI gym software Keepme.
 Keepme might then use this member data to provide a score on the likelihood of a member staying or leaving; when calculated, this information is sent back to the club membership software so it’s visible on the member record.

 This is a huge value-add of the API: a two-way flow that allows all sources of data to be kept up-to-date – with all connected apps continually updating each other – and, indeed, enhanced as each new combination of data sources drives new insights.

-To visualize how all this works, think of the API as a beautifully engineered, wide, two-way bridge that joins data and applications together.
+To visualize how all these works, think of the API as a beautifully engineered, wide, two-way bridge that joins data and applications together.
 Then compare this to the rickety, one-way rope bridges we’ve had to deal with in the past (and often the present), whereby getting data out was enough of an effort that the idea of sending data back was never even considered.

 APIs: Turning your data into business gold